alexmcqueen/spc-pbi-deneb/README.md

 Used in our x-axis to plot data points over time.
 Should be in a date format.
 Results will be ordered and evaluated against each other in date sequence.
 #### Result
 The result for each data point.
 Should be passed in as a measure.
-#### TargetDirection.
+#### TargetDirection (optional)
 Should be a value of "High" or "Low".
 High denotes that points going up in value describe an imporvement.
 Low denotes that points going down in value denote concern.
 Determines if a data point should be of improvement or of concern.
-If no target direction is provided then a default of High will be used.
+If no target direction is provided then a default will be used defined in the parameter DefaultTargetDirection.
 #### Target (optional)
 This is used to draw a target line onto the chart.